nrjess/twitter-sna/README.md

       from GitHub.
   - `scripts`: This folder is where you can find the key files you will need to use if you want to run these analyses on your own computer.
+    - `scrape_tweets.RMD` This script creates a user-defined query, scrapes data from Twitter, and saves the data to the user’s local repository.
+    - `create_social_network_data.RMD` This script restructures tweet
+      data into a format that is useful for social network analysis (edgelists and nodelists).
+    - `dynamic_visualizations.RMD` This script creates a dynamic visualization that shows the changes in the network over time.
+    - `sentiment analysis.RMD` This script codes tweets for sentiment for use in influence models.
+This example codes for positive and negative sentiments but tweets can be coded in many other ways.
   - `.gitignore`: This file tells Git what files to ignore and omit from synchronizing with the main repository on GitHub.
   - `LICENSE`: This file contains the terms of the license that applies